MavrodinMC/BookstoreProjectFrontend/README.md

 # AngularBookstoreProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This repository deals with the frontend side of things in terms of user-side functionalities.
+Admin-side functionalities will be addressed in a separate project/repository.

+# Short Description

+I have developed this project using Angular, along with TypeScript, HTML and CSS.
+I am also using Angular Material library and Visual Studio Code.

+# Functionalities and structure

+The project is structured in folders - each folder having an unique purpose.

+The user can: register, login, retrieve his lost password, update his personal details and update his shipping addresses.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.